bodong1987/Avalonia.PropertyGrid/README.md

 AbstractCellEditFactory also has a overrideable property ImportPriority.
 This value determines the order in which the PropertyGrid triggers these Factories.
 The larger the value, the earlier the trigger.
 Overriding the Accept method allows your Factory to only take effect when appropriate.

+***
+You can also use this method to extend PropertyGrid so that you can edit types that are not supported by the built-in functionality.

 ## Description of Samples
 ![Basic View](./Docs/Images/BasicView.png)
 You can clone this project, and open Avalonia.PropertyGrid.sln, build it and run Avalonia.PropertyGrid.Samples, you can view this.